GateNLP/python-gatenlp/DEVNOTES.md

 * certain versions of gatenlp map to versions of the GATE plugin Python, e.g. 1.0.2 to 3.0.2
 * gatenlp may receive more releases, the in between releases would be 1.0.2.1 etc
-* to better distinguish versions which are not released but part of a snapshot Python plugin release, use local development version numbers e.g. 1.0.5-dev3 which could eventually get released as 1.0.5
+* to better distinguish versions which are not released but part of a snapshot Python plugin release, use local development version numbers e.g. 1.0.5.dev3 which could eventually get released as 1.0.5
+* There may also be alpha, beta or release candidate releases e.g. 1.0.5a1, 1.0.5b2, 1.0.5rc1 (see PEP 440)
 * since development version numbers do not refer to a single state but a range of commits, the commit should still be specified whenever referring to a development version (`git rev-parse --short HEAD`)
 * whenever a development version gets incremented, a tag of the form v1.0.5-dev3 is added just before the